 Can you visit Paris in only 3 days?

-I will say no at first but then I’ll say yes…with a twist.
-It all started when my dad got me 3 books for my 14th birthday.
-One of them is Anna and the French kiss.
-I particularly liked reading that book as its story was really captivating and the descriptions of the places in Paris were lovely.
+I will say no at first, but then I’ll say yes… with a twist.
+It all started when my dad gave me three books for my 14th birthday.
+One of them was Anna and the French kiss.
+I particularly enjoyed reading that book because the story was captivating, and the descriptions of the places in Paris were lovely.
 Check this map to see the exact locations.
-And when my dad asked me where we should travel this year, you can guess what I said.
-We first went to Bulgaria for a week, and now we were heading to Paris for 3 days.
-Fast forward to the time of the vacation, we visited multiple iconic streets, cafés, places and monuments such as:
+So, when my dad asked me where we should travel this year, you can guess what I said.
+We first went to Bulgaria for a week, and then we headed to Paris for three days.

 Arc de Triomphe